j3rk0/NumpySLlib/README.md

     number of neighbours, mode is classification or regression. method can be standard or inverse. for inverse voting you can also edit smoothing parameter

-#### Linear SVM
+#### SVM

-Support vector machines are the most used linear predictors. here i used sgd algorithm for the training.
+Support vector machines are the most used linear predictors.
-There are two class for this implementation of Linear SVM. the BinaryLinearSVM support only 2 class classification.
-The LinearSVM indeed work for every number of class. multiclass svm use one-vs-all approach.
-The constructors take only two parameters: epoch number and learn rate.
+I implemented both linear svm, using standard gradient descebd, both kernel svm, using dual gradient descend for the training.
+Internally, if more then 2 class are provided, the SVM use a use one-vs-rest multiclass approach.
+A lot of different kernels ar shipped: linear, rbf, gaussian, polynomial, gaussian, exponentioal, laplacian, anova and sigmoid

+parameters for constructor are:
+- learn_rate = 0.1
+- epochs = 2000
+- C = None
+- kernel = "rbf"
+- pow = 4 used for
+- gamma = 1/n_features used for rbf, poly (intercept), gauss-exp-laplace (sigma), anova (multiplier)
+- deg = 2 used for poly-anova (polynomial degree), sig (multiplier)

 The training of each svm in multiclass is done in multiprocessing

 #### KMeans